FlowFuse/website/src/blog/2022/06/flowforge-06-released.md

 authors: ["nick-oleary"]
 ---

-Node-RED is well know for its role in IoT solutions - which often means running flows on devices.
+Node-RED is well known for its role in IoT solutions - which often means running flows on devices.

 This was something we always wanted to support in FlowForge and with this release